csatuic/cs361-website/docs/labs/lab13.md

     pthread_mutex_unlock(&lock);
 }
 ```
-1.  elevator_ready takes an int representing the elevator, an int representing its current floor, and pointers to three functions, move_direction, door_open and door_close.
+1.  `elevator_ready` takes an int representing the elevator, an int representing its current floor, and pointers to three functions, `move_direction`, `door_open` and `door_close`.

 2. Right now we are only using one elevator, so if we are not elevator 0, we don't do anything.

 3. Next, we check our current state.
-If we are ELEVATOR_ARRIVED, we call the door_open function and change our state to ELEVATOR_OPEN
+If we are `ELEVATOR_ARRIVED`, we call the door_open function and change our state to `ELEVATOR_OPEN`

-4. If we are ELEVATOR_OPEN, we close our door by calling the door_close button and changing our state to ELEVATOR_CLOSED
+4. If we are `ELEVATOR_OPEN`, we close our door by calling the door_close button and changing our state to `ELEVATOR_CLOSED`

 5. Otherwise, we move!
 We check if we are at the ground or top floor, and if we are, we change direction.
-Then we call the move_direction function and either add or subtract one from our current floor, depending on what direction we are traveling.
-Next, we set our state to ELEVATOR_ARRIVED.
+Then we call the `move_direction` function and either add or subtract one from our current floor, depending on what direction we are traveling.
+Next, we set our state to `ELEVATOR_ARRIVED`.
 Note that this means we currently stop and open our doors at every floor.

-6. The passed in functions are elevator_move_direction, elevator_open_door, elevator_close_door in main.c.
+6. The passed in functions are `elevator_move_direction`, `elevator_open_door`, `elevator_close_door` in `main.c`.
 Like our other functions, they perform a number of checks to make sure our elevator isn't doing anything it shouldn't, like moving between multiple floors at a turn.
 They also call usleep, which will give up the CPU for some amount of time.
 This will allow other passenger and elevator threads to run regularly.

 ## Getting Started